serviceanimals/.github/profile/README.md

 # .github
 What is a service animal?
-A service animal must have a task that helps its handler.
+A service animal should have a task that helps its handler.